mahunter14/automated-metadata-generation/docs/source/making_metadata/unifiedmetadata.rst

     umd = UnifiedMetadata([imd, gd])

-If one runs the above example and attempts to access the bbox (`umd.bbox`), a warning will be omitted because the `bbox` is ambiguous (it could come from two sources).
-A mapping can be used to tell the UnifiedMetadata object where to look.
+If one runs the above example and attempts to access the bbox (`umd.bbox`), a warning will be returned because the `bbox` is ambiguous (i.e., it could come from two sources).
+A mapping can be used to tell the UnifiedMetadata object which source to use.

 .. code-block:: python
   :linenos: